Mangopulse/aws-dotnet-docker-postgres/README.md

 make sure the connection string to be in a file name config.json on the root of the repository

-make sure also to create github actions for deployment and a terra form file for aws machine creation
+make sure also to create github actions for deployment and a terra form file for aws machine creation tests should be integrtion tests create an empty db create tables schema postgress on the docker and try to create a post and a test to return posts

+LEts make a web project named front-api (fetch posts), front(nextjs to show posts cards),admin-api(should be also authenticathed jwt token) ,admin(next js to create post and upload media  and call admin-api, authenticathed  and login page)

+Also we need to have an upload project that has and upload controller named storeController

+that recive an photo upload and save it in s3 bucket or azure blob or local file system

+Also we need a media project that use imageflow to server images and crop images